Below are resources relating to how well the school is performing:

 Average point for Academic qualification (A level/Level 3) entry expressed as a grade: Distinction +

-Retention – % of students retained for a second year in their main student programme (number of students enrolled): not currently available
+Retention – % of students retained for a second year in their main student programme (number of students enrolled): There is no data available for this school or college for this measure.

 Average progress made in GCSE English and GCSE Maths resits: Not currently available